tyhurson/cellscript.io/README.md

 |Jul 4, 2021|-|Add `say` method.
 Create simple integration test for game.
 Implement and launch web server (`@cellscript/web-server`).
 |**Jul 4, 2021**|**-**|**Release alpha version 0.0.1**

+## Community
+Visit the official cellscript.io subreddit [r/cellscript](https://www.reddit.com/r/cellscript/) to discuss the game, ask questions, and share your experience with other players.

+For topics related to development, use the [Issues tab](https://github.com/tyhurson/cellscript.io/issues) in this repository instead.

 ## Licensing
 This code is licensed under the [MIT License](./LICENSE), which grants permission to download, use, modify, or distribute the code.